nnsW3/cubist/cubist-node-sdk/README.md

     }
     ```

-Let's also say we want deploy `Receiver` to Ethereum and the `Sender` to
+Let's also say we want to deploy `Receiver` to Ethereum and the `Sender` to
 Polygon.
-To do this, we to need update the `contracts` build and deployment
+To do this, we need to update the `contracts` build and deployment
 plan in `cubst-config.json`:

 ```json